w3f/w3f-education/docs/Rust/section2/alt-data-types.md

-While in _most_ cases, an inaccuracy to the 100th or 1000th place is not a terrible thing, in the case of dealing with things such as balances in a blockchain, floating point rounding errors could easily result in different nodes calculating different balances.
+While in _most_ cases, an inaccuracy to the 100th or 1000th place is not a terrible thing, in the case of dealing with things such as balances in a blockchain, floating point rounding errors could easily result in different nodes calculating different balances and potentially never reaching a consensus!

 For this reason, the notion of floating point primitives, such as `f32` and `f64`, cannot, and should not, be used in the context of the blockchain runtime.
 Even if one environment can